 Occupational Therapy Assistant - AAS

-St. Catherine University founded the first two-year occupational therapy assistant (OTA) program in the country more than 50 years ago and has a long history of successfully educating certified occupational therapy assistants (COTAs).
-Our associate of applied science degree program offers a 16-month (4 consecutive semesters) online track with face-to-face labs in Virginia, Texas, California, and Minnesota.
-(These program lengths are the shortest period of time a student may take to complete the OTA portion of the program.)
-The program is designed to help students master occupational therapy skills and develop and refine leadership, interpersonal, and communication skills.
+St. Catherine University founded the first two-year occupational therapy assistant (OTA) program in the country more than 60 years ago and has a long history of successfully educating occupational therapy practitioners (OTPs).
+The OTA program is designed to help students master occupational therapy skills, develop and refine leadership, and facilitate interpersonal and communication skills.

-Certified occupational therapy assistants make a difference in people's lives.
-Occupational therapy assistants work in collaboration and cooperation with registered occupational therapists to help people engage in human occupations or "day-to-day" activities that contribute to their physical, psychological and spiritual health, well-being and overall quality of life.
+Occupational Therapy Assistants make a difference in people's lives.
+They collaborate with Occupational Therapists to help people engage in "day-to-day" activities, also known as human occupations, that contribute to their physical, psychological, and spiritual well-being, ultimately enhancing the overall quality of life.

-All St. Catherine University students enrolled in a health care program must meet minimum immunization requirements and remain compliant throughout their tenure with St. Catherine University.
-These requirements are defined by the terms of our clinical/fieldwork contracts and are standardized across programs.
+All St. Catherine University students enrolled in a health care program must meet minimum immunization requirements and remain compliant throughout the completion of their program.
+These requirements are defined by the terms of our fieldwork contracts and are standardized across programs.
 OTA program students must also complete Basic Life Safety for Healthcare Providers (BLS).
-This must be an American Heart Association or American Red Cross certification and must be completed prior to the first Level I fieldwork.
+This must be an American Heart Association or American Red Cross certification and must be completed before the first Level I fieldwork.
 Options other than these must be approved by a Compliance Administrator in the Clinical Clearance office.

-Most states have regulations that require that all students going into a clinical setting have a criminal background check.
-Background checks are done prior to classes starting or within the first two weeks of class each year and the University provides all forms.
-Any identified problems on a background check may have an impact on a student's ability to attend labs or participate in fieldwork, and therefore progress in the program.
+Most states have regulations requiring all students in a clinical setting to have a criminal background check.
+Background checks are conducted prior to the start of classes or within the first two weeks of class each year, and the University provides all necessary forms.
+Any identified problems on a background check may impact a student's ability to attend labs or participate in fieldwork and progress in the program.

 Accreditation

-St. Catherine University's occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-ACOTE's telephone number at c/o AOTA is (301) 652-2682 and its web address is www.acoteonline.org.
+St. Catherine University's Occupational Therapy Assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 7501 Wisconsin Ave, Suite 510E, Bethesda, MD 20814.
+The telephone number is (301) 652-6611, and website is https://acoteonline.org/.

-Students complete their professional (OTA) course sequence in as few as 16 months (4 consecutive semesters).
-No more than two LAS courses may be taken concurrently with OTA courses.
+Students complete their professional (OTA) course sequence in as few as 16 months, which consists of 4 consecutive semesters.
+A maximum of two courses from the supporting course and LIFE general education core can be taken during the first three semesters of OTA coursework.
 Level II Fieldwork is completed in the final semester in accordance with the curriculum design and the program policies.

 Eligibility Requirements to Begin the Professional Sequence of Courses: